kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/prompt-engg-intro.md

 1. On **Azure AI services | Azure OpenAI** blade, select **openai-<inject key="Deployment-ID" enableCopy="false"></inject>**

-1. In the Azure OpenAI resource pane, click on **Go to Azure AI Foundry Portal**.
+1. In the Azure OpenAI resource pane, click on **Go to Azure AI Foundry portal**.
 It will navigate to the **Azure AI Foundry portal**.

    ![](../natural_language_query/images/17-12-24(4).png)